section-engineering-education/engineering-education/articles/js-promises-under-the-hood/index.md

 In this step, you will walk through the above lines of code like the JavaScript engine would.

 Why?

 To understand what happens when you execute the code above.

 First, as soon as you start executing your code, there are two halves to that process:

-1. One, the ability to go through your code line by line, top to bottom.
+1. One, the process of stepping through your code line by line, top to bottom.
 Referred to as the **Thread Of Execution**.
 2. Two, the storage of the bits of data that you announce as you go through your code's execution in live **Memory**.
 Referred to as the **Variable Environment**.

 Together, known as an **Execution Context**.
 Where a context is a space to do something.
 In this case, it is a space where you execute code, hence an execution context.